 - Once both requirements have been satisfied, the loan department at Hampton University would originate the loan with the U.S. Department of Education.
 The origination process verifies the amount the student is requesting and begins the credit check.

 - The U.S. Department of Education would notify the student and Hampton University of the credit decision.
 Approved Grad PLUS loans will be held until the first disbursement.
 If a student is denied credit, they will receive a Denial Packet from the Direct Loans in the mail.
 The packet would include an endorser addendum.
-The student has a consenting adult that complete and return the endorser addendum for review by the U.S. Department of Education.
+The student has a consenting adult complete and return the endorser addendum for review by the U.S. Department of Education.
 The student also has the option to appeal the credit decision with the U.S. Department of Education.
 If the credit decision remains denied, we will not be able to proceed with the Grad PLUS loan for the student.

 - Hampton University’s disbursement dates are generally scheduled every Tuesday and Thursday.
 Students are strongly encouraged to view HU Net after 5pm on the scheduled disbursement date to view their student account balance.
 If the student is due a refund, The Office of Student Accounts would be able to now process that refund.
 It is the advice of this office that students sign up for E-Refund on HU Net to expedite the refund process.
 For further information on the E-Refund process, please contact the Business Office at 757-727-5661 or toll-free at 1-800-624-3327.